-Crayton Robey’s “When Ocean Meets Sky” offers a thorough --bordering on exhaustive --history of Fire Island Pines, the resort community a couple of hours’ outside Manhattan that’s become one of the most gay-identified places in the world.
+Crayton Robey’s “When Ocean Meets Sky” offers a thorough –bordering on exhaustive –history of Fire Island Pines, the resort community a couple of hours’ outside Manhattan that’s become one of the most gay-identified places in the world.
 Docu could stand trimming, particularly in its more familiar later chapters.
 Still, it’s a lively, upbeat, often surprising chronicle that cuts a wider cultural swath than you might expect.
 Beyond gay fests and possible regional hardtop gigs, future lies in broadcast, especially as an attractive pubcaster item for Gay Pride Month.

 Decades after the Coast Guard constructed an 1876 lookout station for shipwrecks there, the Pines area began drawing a small, loyal band of nudists who treasured its pristine beauty and privacy.
 Some photos survive of their frolics, as do a couple of original participants (one of whom is, at 101 years, the island’s oldest resident).
 The nudists were chased out once development commenced in the area, bringing at first just a handful of bungalows and families.

 Nonetheless, a bohemian reputation persisted, boosted by a new influx of vacationing show biz types ranging from Pola Negri to Xavier Cugat and Mary Martin.
 Given the seclusion and that industry’s usual don’t-ask-don’t-tell attitude toward homosexuality, Fire Island soon gained a glittering, rather libertine aura furthered by such entrepreneurs as lesbian couple Peggy Fears (a popular songstress) and Tedi Thurman (TV’s first glamour “weather girl”) and leading male model John Whyte, who later took over the lodging/lounging “boatel” Fears and Thurman had built.